jwsu825/MDGNN_BS/README.md

 # MDGNN_BS
 This github contains the implementation of the method proposed in MDGNN_BS paper.
+Part of the implementation is adopted from [TGN](https://github.com/twitter-research/tgn).